JefTek/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/New-MgUser.md

     - `[ScoredEmailAddresses <IMicrosoftGraphScoredEmailAddress[]>]`: The person's email addresses.
       - `[Address <String>]`: The email address.
       - `[ItemId <String>]`:
       - `[RelevanceScore <Double?>]`: The relevance score of the email address.
 A relevance score is used as a sort key, in relation to the other returned results.
 A higher relevance score value corresponds to a more relevant result.
-Relevance is determined by the user’s communication and collaboration patterns and business relationships.
+Relevance is determined by the user's communication and collaboration patterns and business relationships.
       - `[SelectionLikelihood <String>]`: selectionLikelihoodInfo
     - `[Surname <String>]`: The person's surname.
     - `[UserPrincipalName <String>]`: The user principal name (UPN) of the person.
 The UPN is an Internet-style login name for the person based on the Internet standard RFC 822.
 By convention, this should map to the person's email name.
 The general format is alias@domain.